flosskosova/foss4g-2023/content/tutorials/venueless.md

 There are two tabs for the schedule.
 The [Schedule](https://2021-foss4g.venueless.events/schedule) tab contains the main sessions and social gatherings schedule.
 The [Workshop Schedule](https://2021-foss4g.venueless.events/schedule) tab will show the schedule for workshops and practical sessions.
 You need to [register](https://registration.2021.foss4g.org) for the specific workshops to be able to attend them.

-Once you choose which session you want to attend to, look for the name of the room on stages tabs at the left menu.
+Once you choose which session you want to attend, look for the name of the room at the **stages tabs** on the left menu.
 After clicking on the tab, the selected stage will open.

-You can comment the session with the rest of the audience using the chat at the right of the video.
+You can comment the session with the rest of the audience using the chat on the right of the video.

 ![Message Call Block](/images/tutorials/chat.png "")

-If you want to ask a question to the speaker, use the questions tab.
-You can also vote which questions made by other attendees are more interesting to you so the moderator know which questions to prioritize.
+If you want to ask a question to the speaker, use the **questions tab**.
+You can also upvote questions made by other attendees so the moderator knows which questions to prioritize.

 ![Message Call Block](/images/tutorials/questions.png "")

 ### Channels

-There are a list of text channels you can use to interact with the rest of the attendees.
-You can search and browse all the channels available to look for those whose topic is more attractive to you.
+There is a list of text channels you can use to interact with the rest of the attendees.
+You can search and browse all the channels available to look for those more attractive to you.

 ![Message Call Block](/images/tutorials/browseChannels.png "")